Fire and rescue services

 The currency of Bulgaria is the Bulgarian Lev (BGN).

-Declare amounts over 10,000 euros, or equivalent, if you're travelling between Bulgaria and any non-EU country.
-You need to do this on both arrival and departure.
-This covers all forms of currency, not only cash.
+If you're travelling between Bulgaria and any non-EU country, you must declare amounts over 10,000 euros or equivalent on both arrival and departure.
+This applies to all forms of currency, not only cash.

 You don't need to declare cash if travelling to or from another EU country.

-Bulgaria is mostly a cash economy, although credit and debit card use is increasing.
+Bulgaria is mostly a cash economy, particularly outside of Sofia, although credit and debit card use is increasing.

 Exchange money in banks, large hotels or exchange bureaus.
 Avoid unofficial or street sellers.